MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 ## Create Custom configuration profile

 You can extend the scope of management by creating a custom profile using an OMA URI from any of the [CSPs supported in Microsoft Surface Hub](https://docs.microsoft.com/windows/client-management/mdm/configuration-service-provider-reference#surfacehubcspsupport).
-OMA-URIs function as the address or value that you apply to MDM.
+OMA-URIs function as the address or value that you apply to a custom configuration profile.
 CSPs are documented on the following pages:

 - [Configuration service provider reference](https://docs.microsoft.com/windows/client-management/mdm/configuration-service-provider-reference#surfacehubcspsupport)
 - [SurfaceHub CSP](https://docs.microsoft.com/windows/client-management/mdm/surfacehub-csp)